utk-cs340-fall22/students/hbrand.md

 # Henry Brand
--netid: hbrand
+- netid: hbrand
--githib id: hbrandutk
+- githib id: hbrandutk
--major: Computer Science
+- major: Computer Science

 # Background
 I'm 21 years old and was born and raised in Memphis, my brother and I both moved to Knoxville for undergrad.